anirvan-majumdar/codelearn-android/README.md

 * Talk about UI thread, and **never** blocking it.
 * Introduce the `Handler` class to perform asynchronous tasks.
 * Basic introduction about an `Intent`, and how to go to the next screen.

+### The Login Screen

+We will create a basic login screen.
+Our purpose for now will be to familiarise ourselves with some basics of UI handling, and how to tie together the interaction between UI elements and the `Activity` class.

+* Create another `RelativeLayout`.
+* Explain the layout &mdash; top bar, `EditView`, `Button`
+* Complete the interaction with `OnClickListeners`.
+* Capturing the values entered by the user.

+### First approach to a List-based Screen

+As has been the approach so far, we will first create a basic list view to familiarise ourselves with the basics of how to handle the UI.
+There are some associated concepts to understand about the role of the corresponding `Activity` class too.

+* Create a `ListView` layout.
+* Introduce the concept of creating a layout file for each list item.
+* From a basic list item layout, create a somewhat more complex layout.
+* Introduce a `ListActivity`.
+* Talk about the `Adapter` class and its basic role.
+* Populate the adapter class with some default values.
+Show how it renders.
+* Make a point about reusable views, and the need to avoid a memory leak.